aws-samples/aws-hpc-tutorials/content/04-serverless/06-slurm-lambda-config/_index.md

 tags = ["tutorial", "serverless", "ParallelCluster", "Lambda", "Slurm"]
 +++

-Now that we have added the code of our function we will add an environment variable then change the timeout of the function which is the maximum time this function is allowed to run.
+Now that you have added the code of our function you will add an environment variable then change the timeout of the function which is the maximum time this function is allowed to run.